geomoose/geomoose-website/source/rfc/rfc-8.rst

 Other Considerations
 ^^^^^^^^^^^^^^^^^^^^

-An automatic refresh of the read-only (e.g WMS) layer will be necessary after editing the referenced WFS-T features.
+If the vector editing layer references a raster layer (the dual-layer approach), an automatic refresh of the read-only (e.g WMS) layer will be necessary after editing the referenced WFS-T features.
+This is ensure the edits are reflected in the original raster layer.

 Proxying the WFS-T server will be necessary if the GeoMoose JavaScript is delivered from an address different from the WFS-T server.
-This can be configured on the web server.
+This can be configured on the GeoMoose web server.

--  Properties will be edited using the current property editing dialog.
--  An enum-type should be defined with a select-drop down.

 Proposed User Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^

 The site administrator would:

--  install and configure a WFS-T server.
+-  install and configure a WFS-T server (such as GeoServer or TinyOWS).
 -  configure GeoMoose files (e.g. mapbook.xml) to enable editing of features for specific layers.